-Because our society has always placed a high priority on not interfering with a parent's upbringing of their children, the Supreme Court has ruled that parents have an implied constitutional right to be left alone by the government.
-In Arkansas, the state Supreme Court has ruled this right requires "clear and convincing evidence" before a parent is found unfit.
-This case shows that the right to be a parent to your child is so fundamental that even an incarcerated parent, who has already lost many rights, may still retain that right.
+Because our society places a high priority on not interfering with a parent's upbringing of their children, the Supreme Court has ruled that parents have an implied constitutional right to be left alone by the government.
+In Arkansas, for example, the state Supreme Court ruled this right requires "clear and convincing evidence" before a parent is declared unfit.
+That means time in jail or prison alone does not indicate a parent's worth or ability.